 - a) An Owner must not park a vehicle or permit a vehicle to be parked on any part of the common property unless the Body Corporate has designated that area for vehicle parking. - b) There is limited parking onsite.
 Some spaces are reserved for EV charging and disabled parking.
 Remaining spaces are for Owner and visitor short-term parking (< 48 hours).
-Longer term parking (including for trailers, containers, rubbish skips etc) must have prior approval from the Body Corporate. - a) The Body Corporate may remove a vehicle from the unit title development that it considers is parked in a manner that is in breach of Rule 10 at the expense of the Owner of the vehicle or the Owner of the unit to which the vehicle is associated, and the Body Corporate shall not be liable for any resulting damage, loss or costs. - b) Electric car charging stations and water supply for car washing will be available. - c) Bicycle parking will be in the planned bike shed or designated bike areas.
+Can't leave our car without going out for more than 48 hours???
+Longer term parking (including for trailers, containers, rubbish skips etc) must have prior approval from the Body Corporate. - c) The Body Corporate may remove a vehicle from the unit title development that it considers is parked in a manner that is in breach of Rule 10 at the expense of the Owner of the vehicle or the Owner of the unit to which the vehicle is associated, and the Body Corporate shall not be liable for any resulting damage, loss or costs. - d) Electric car charging stations and water supply for car washing will be available. - e) Bicycle parking will be in the planned bike shed or designated bike areas.
+Motor bikes?